-1 Distance from home to school will be measured from the address point location coordinate of the home address (as set by Ordnance Survey) to the centroid of the school.
+&lt;sup>1 Distance from home to school will be measured from the address point location coordinate of the home address (as set by Ordnance Survey) to the centroid of the school.
 The centroid is a predetermined point.

-2 A Statement of Special Educational Need is a statement made by the Local Authority under Section 324 of the Education Act 1996 specifying the educational provision required for that child.
-An Education, Health and Care Plan is a plan made by the Local Authority under Section 37 of the Children and Families Act 2014 specifying the educational provision required for that child.
+&lt;sup>2 An Education, Health and Care Plan is a plan made by the Local Authority under Section 37 of the Children and Families Act 2014 specifying the educational provision required for that child.